- Overview & Diagnosis

 Quick relief (or "rescue") medications are used to provide short-term relief during an asthma attack or, for some people, before physical activity to prevent exercise-induced asthma or after exposure to a known allergen like cats or dust.

 In a class of medications known as short-acting beta agonists, asthma medications called bronchodilators are typically designed to act quickly to stop an asthma attack once it has started by relaxing and opening—"dilating"—the bronchial tubes so more air is available.
 For this reason, they are in the quick-relief medications—or "rescue medications"—category.
 Coughing, wheezing and breathing difficulties are quickly relieved, and the effects of these medications last for several hours.

-The most commonly used bronchodilator in the United States is albuterol (Ventolin, Proventil, ProAir), and the preferred method of taking bronchodilators is through inhalation with a metered dose inhaler.
-Other short-acting beta agonists used for asthma include levalbuterol (Xopenex HFA) and pirbuterol (Maxair Autohaler).
-Both albuterol and levalbuterol are available in a solution form to be delivered by a nebulizer.
+The most commonly used bronchodilator in the United States is albuterol (Proventil, ProAir), and the preferred method of taking bronchodilators is through inhalation with a metered dose inhaler.
+Anther short-acting beta agonist generally used for asthma is levalbuterol (Xopenex HFA).
+It is available in a solution form to be delivered by a nebulizer.

 Another bronchodilator—ipratropium (Atrovent)—works to relax the airways and make breathing easier.
-Although it is primarily used for chronic bronchitis and emphysema, ipratropium is also sometimes used to treat acute asthma attacks.
+Although it is primarily used for chronic bronchitis and emphysema, ipratropium is approved to treat asthma in adults and children.

 In their inhaled form, corticosteroids are also frequently prescribed for long-term asthma control, discussed below.